Going on a West Virginia road trip? In this guide we’re sharing a West Virginia road trip itinerary, plus where to stay, when to visit, and more!

 This campground is open from mid-May until mid-September and has both RV and tent sites available for $22/night.
 It’s also located in a valley along the Horseshoe Run River, where you will find great fishing and wildlife viewing opportunities!

 Want something a little more homey and closer to restaurants?
-Both Davis and Thomas, two cute towns in Canaan Valley, have a handful of Airbnb options to choose from!
+Both Davis and Thomas, two cute towns in Canaan Valley, have a handful of vacation rental options to choose from!

 Tiny Home in Thomas #1: A beautiful brand new 1 bedroom, 1 bathroom tiny home near the Purple Fiddle in Thomas.
 Don’t let the tiny home notion scare you away, this place has everything you’ll need, including a gas fireplace, BBQ, deck, and washer/dryer!

-Tiny Home in Thomas #2: This tiny home is identical to the one above and next door!
+Tiny Home in Thomas #2: This tiny home technically has 2 bedrooms and sleeps 4 people!

 New River Gorge